 Highlights: Brave, Proud, Protective

-Also known as the Cypro Kukor, the Kumaon Mastiff is a fierce molosser-type dog breed originally from the Uttarakhand state in India.
+Also known as the Cypro Kukor, the Kumaon Mastiff is a fierce molosser-type dog originally from the Uttarakhand state of India.
 Sturdy and strong, they’re some of India’s most prized guardians of the home.
+However, they’re not an easy dog breed to find.

-Their original purpose of the Kumaon Mastiff was to guard and protect livestock for the hill-side people of Kumaon.
-However, like so many Indian dog breeds, the Kumaon Mastiff is in danger of extinction.
+The original purpose of the Kumaon Mastiff was to guard and protect livestock for the hill-side people of Kumaon.
+However, like so many Indian dog breeds, the Kumaon Mastiff is in danger of extinction due to their difficulty with obedience training and socializing.

 These Mastiffs sport a short and soft coat, typically in brindle or various shades of brown.
 They can grow up to 28 inches tall (at the shoulder) and weigh well over 100 pounds.
-Plus, they have an eerie resemblance to the old Great Danes.
+Plus, they have an eerie resemblance to the old and more-aggressive Great Danes.

 - It’s estimated that only a few hundred of these dogs still exist today.